dazuma/erl2ex/README.md

 ### Known issues

+*   Erlang source files in latin-1 encoding may crash on read, or may not be read correctly.
 *   If a "do" clause or similar appears in the arguments pattern, codegen gets confused.
 Example found in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_bootstrap.erl (function "MACRO-defmodule").
 *   Defining a macro that attempts to assign to a substitution results in an exception. e.g. `-define(A(X), X = 1).` should be legal.
 This may also run into problems because Elixir's macros are hygenic.
 *   Invoking constant macros as function names is not working. e.g. if `-define(A, m:f).`, it should be legal to invoke `?A()`.